If you’re wanting to learn how to prevent gingivitis and gum disease, you first need to understand exactly what this disease is and how it is caused.

 It is easy to treat mild cases of gingivitis, but it is far better to prevent gum disease altogether.
 The most critical step to take towards avoiding it is to begin and to maintain good oral hygiene practices.

-- rinsing the mouth with listerine mouth wash since it helps fight gum disease
+- 2Rinsing the mouth with Listerine Mouthwash since it helps fight gum disease

-A good oral care routine will save you a lot of trouble.
-Red and swollen gums are unsightly, and gingivitis can cause bad breath, simply being consistent with your routine and practices will help you avoid these problems.
+By simply being consistent with your oral care routine will help you avoid these problems.
 It will also go a long way in saving you the trouble of dental surgery and the costs of professional dental care.